 Normandy is a paradise for history buffs.
 From the Viking conquerors to valiant World War II heroes, this extraordinary region is filled with intriguing tales you’ll never forget.
 Aside from important historic sites, you’ll find coastal scenes straight from a Monet painting and medieval half-timbered villages seemingly pulled from the pages of story books.
 If you want to add to your experience, we can arrange your visit to Mont-Saint-Michel, as well as visits to local cider and calvados producers.
 Our most comprehensive tours here are Normandy Landmarks, which links Bayeux to Mont-Saint-Michel, and Normandy Discovery from Rouen to Honfleur.
 Both are leisurely tours, but optional rides make them appealing to avid riders, too.

 Pros: Easily accessible, lots of activities and significant historic sites, unique apple and cream-based cuisine, diverse landscapes

 Cons: This region experiences more rain (but it never lasts long, and the clouds add to the drama!)

 An extensive network of 4,000 km of traffic-free bikeways makes Alsace the most bike-friendly region of France.
 It’s great for beginners or leisurely riders seeking a serene retreat to some of France’s most extraordinarily beautiful villages.
 Outside of Strasbourg, you won’t find many museums, but you will encounter remnants of the region’s tumultuous past.
 You can also enjoy crisp wines and delicious food along with your quiet route.
-In this region, we highly recommend our Classic Alsace tour for leisurely riders, and Vosges mountains and Alsatian wine villages for avid riders.
+In this region, we highly recommend our Classic Alsace tour for leisurely riders, and Alsace Intense for a shorter leisurely ride.